 I like e-mail.
 It's fast and it works.
-If I don't get back to you in a couple of days, I'm on vacation or dead.
+If I don't get back to you in a day, I'm on vacation or dead.
 Let's hope it's the former.
 If by chance you don't hear back from me, don't despair, just send another e-mail.
 I can get swamped and I'm a one-man show, so bear with me.

 Do NOT ask if I have a picture of...
 If it is not on the this site, then I don't.
 I do not have a secret stash of photo's of all the stuff I have made.
 Most of the time, I forget to take a picture before it leaves the shop as I am in a hurry to get to the next project.
 You may see some pictures on Facebook (I hate social media, but just like a colonoscopy, it is sometimes necessary.
 Still a pain in the arse none the less).

 MAKE SURE YOUR RETURN EMAIL IS CORRECT!
 I GET QUESTIONS FROM FOLKS WITH YAHOO ACCOUNTS, AND WHEN I REPLY, THE EMAIL BOUNCES BACK AS "Undeliverable."

 Let me know what it is you are looking at and what your needs are.
 We can work it out in e-mail.

 NOTE: TO MANUFACTURERS WHO WANT TO MAKE STUFF FOR ME.
 NO!!!